• Skip to primary navigation

 In another bowl, melt the chocolate in the microwave in 30-second intervals.
 Or melt it in a saucepan over low heat, stirring often.

 (The cream cheese is what makes these truffles nice and creamy.
-And adding too much chocolate can create a dry truffle.
+Adding too much chocolate can create a dry truffle.
 So make sure you don't go heavy on the chocolate.)

 Pour the melted chocolate over the softened cream cheese and stir to combine and create a smooth filling.
 Then add some flavoring, if desired.